pebble8888/terminalopener/README.md

 terminalopener
 ==============

-Vim plugin to open Apple Termimal.app from vim
+Vim plugin to open Apple Termimal.app from MacVim